 The difficulty of privacy decisions increases due to the choice provided by digital services.
-The wrong design choices have two fold effects.
-If there is not enough of choice, we may struggle with the understanding of, for instance, whether we can sign up for an online dating service without providing all personal information from our Facebook account.
-On the other hand, we may have too much choice, and in a result become unsure what data we want to display on our personal profile because we don’t even understand of what such data is.
+The wrong design choices have two-fold effects.
+If there is not enough choice, we may struggle with the understanding of, for instance, whether we can sign up for an online dating service without providing all personal information from our Facebook account.
+On the other hand, we may have too much choice, and as a result, become unsure what data we want to display on our personal profile because we don’t even understand what such data is.

 This is why it is necessary to gain a better understanding of people’s privacy decision-making process.
-This will enable the building of better privacy choice architectures, providing people with transparent, easy to understand privacy information compliant with legal requirements, such as the GDPR, that may improve people decisions and risk awareness.
-Also, an in-depth understanding of decision-making process may benefit legislators, allowing them to identify new privacy risks and harms.
+This will enable the building of better privacy choice architectures, providing people with transparent, easy-to-understand privacy information compliant with legal requirements, such as the GDPR, that may improve people’s decisions and risk awareness.
+Also, an in-depth understanding of the decision-making process may benefit legislators, allowing them to identify new privacy risks and harms.

 What do you think about privacy decisions?
-Do you feel insecure about some of your decisions outcomes?
+Do you feel insecure about some of the outcomes of your decisions?
 Do you have any fears while you sign up for various online services?
 I would love to hear your opinions!

 Briggs, R. A., “Normative Theories of Rational Choice: Expected Utility”, The Stanford Encyclopedia of Philosophy (Spring 2017 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/spr2017/entries/rationality-normative-utility/>.